Russia takes small cities, aims to widen east Ukraine battle

 The press service of the Ukrainian Naval Forces said two Russian vessels “capable of carrying up to 16 missiles” were ready for action in the Black Sea, adding that only shipping routes established through multilateral treaties may be considered safe.

-Ukrainian officials have pleaded with Western nations for more sophisticated and powerful weapons.
+Ukrainian officials have pressed Western nations for more sophisticated and powerful weapons.
 The U.S. Defense Department would not confirm a Friday CNN report saying the Biden administration was preparing to send long-range rocket systems.

 Russia’s ambassador to the United States, Anatoliy Antonov, said Saturday that such a move would be “unacceptable” and admonished the White House to “abandon statements about the military victory of Ukraine.”